How to Prioritize Features and Functionality with a Product Roadmap

 He also didn't want to add features that weren't important to the users.
 He wanted to make sure that the application met the needs of the target audience.

 To priortize features, Jack started by creating a list of all the features that he wanted to add to the application.
-He then used a variety of factors to prioritze the features:
+He then used a variety of factors to prioritize the features:

-Jack shared the product roadmap with the team and got their feedback.
+Jack then shared the product roadmap with the team, incorporating the prioritized features, development timeline, and resource allocation plan, and got their feedback.
 He also kept the roadmap updated as the project progressed.

 By prioritizing features and functionality with a product roadmap, Jack was able to ensure that the application was developed in a way that met the needs of the users and the team